how to start a flood

 step 2. discernment

-I try to carve out unstructured time every week to sit with myself and draw, or write, in my notebooks… I keep a running list called “things i want”
+i carve out unstructured time every week to sit with myself and draw, or write, in my notebooks… i

-These are never material items, but
+these are never material items, but

 I want to continue not knowing